chaosbaby/exercises-in-programming-style/33-restful/README.md

 REST is a style for network-based interactive applications that underlies the Web.
-The example here doesn't go over the network, but preserves the main contraints of REST, which are:
+The example here doesn't go over the network, but preserves the main constraints of REST, which are:

 - Interactive: end-to-end between an active agent (e.g. a person) and a backend